Asfyandiyar/numcheckers-game/README.md

 # numcheckers-game
-Command to start: browser-sync start --server --files *.js
+Command to start: node server

 It is planned refactoring soon.